leonardogargani/vulkan_car_simulator/README.md

 ## Screenshots

-Here are some screenshot of the application:
+Here are some screenshots of the application:

 ![](img/third_person_day.png)